The Basics of Mortgage Loans

 The most common type of reverse mortgage is called a home equity conversion mortgage, and it’s only offered to homeowners ages 62 and older.
 It allows older homeowners to use their house’s equity to stay in place in their later years.
 The downside is giving up equity — once the reverse mortgage is paid off, the homeowner will have less money to use or pass on to any loved ones.

 Tips for Choosing a Mortgage

 Now that you know the key differences between these mortgage types, you may still be asking yourself, “What type of mortgage should I get?”
 Here are some tips to help you decide:

-- Assess your financial situation.
+- Determine what you can afford.
 If your financial situation is stable and you can comfortably afford your monthly payments — even if they increase — then you may be able to take on a mortgage with a shorter term or an adjustable interest rate.
 But if your income is subject to change or you’re concerned about costs, then you might want to go the safer route with a fixed interest rate and longer loan term.